tensorlayer/TensorLayer/docs/user/development.rst

 Report bugs at the `GitHub`_,
 If you are reporting a bug, please include:

-* your TuneLayer and TensorFlow version.
+* your TensorLayer and TensorFlow version.
 * steps to reproduce the bug, ideally reduced to a few Python commands.
 * the results you obtain, and the results you expected instead.

-If you are unsure whether the behavior you experience is a bug, or if you are unsure whether it is related to TuneLayer or TensorFlow, please just ask on `our mailing list`_ first.
+If you are unsure whether the behavior you experience is a bug, or if you are unsure whether it is related to TensorLayer or TensorFlow, please just ask on `our mailing list`_ first.